Inventory Management using Operations as Code

 - Apply this role to the instances you wish to manage with Systems Manager:

-- Navigate to the EC2 Console and choose Instances.
+- Navigate to the EC2 Console

 - Select the first instance and then choose Actions, Instance Settings, and Attach/Replace IAM Role.